StevenMDixon/IJScript/Tips.md

 ```

 How does this work?
 Object keys returns an array of keys [1,2,3,4] for each index of a String or Array.
-Array.prototype.pop() returns the last index of an array. then + makes sure the returned item is an integer.
+Array.prototype.pop() returns the value of the last index of an array. then + coerces the returned item into a number.

 ## :cherries: Variable Names